Suifu/kalliope/docs/brain/brain.md

 Example, with the synapse declaration above, if you say "say hello to Bob".
 The parameter message is instantiated and all `{{ name }}` are replaced by "bob".

-From parameters sent by a signal(E.g, mqtt subscriber)
+From parameters sent by a signal(Es, mqtt subscriber)
 ```yaml
 - name: "mqtt"
   signals: